cs573-19s/01-ghd3/README.md

 Description
 ---

-This is a simple interactive game.
+This is a simple interactive game with instructions on the top.
 ![image](https://github.com/leixxli/01-ghd3/blob/master/screen.png)

 At first, it will ask your first and last name and print your name on the screen.
 Then, you can play with it in either two ways: